 Prepare Your Very Own Noche Buena Meal

 It’s tempting to just skip the hassle of prepping your noche buena when you can just order from online food delivery services.
-It’s even more tempting to just dine out since restaurants are now allowed to operate at full capacity.
+It’s even more tempting to just dine out since restaurants are now allowed to operate at 50% indoor seating capacity, as the Philippines remains under Alert Level 2 until December 31, 2021.
 But if you’re trying to figure out how to save money your money this Christmas, you have to keep these urges together and cook your own noche buena meals this year.

 Think about it: shopping for ingredients allow you to add your own twist to your meals without breaking the bank.
 And sure, preparing a feast for the family can be stressful, but you can lessen the blow by having everyone help out.
 You can even use this opportunity to bond with everyone as you diligently make graham balls or spaghetti.
 Your noche buena this year should be #CIY (cook it yourself).